Expertise: Health Policy, Economic Policy, American Politics, Campaigns and Elections, and American Public Policymaking

 Lanhee J. Chen is a research fellow at the Hoover Institution, has teaching appointments in the Public Policy Program and the Law School at Stanford University, and is a columnist for Bloomberg View.

-In 2013, Chen was appointed by President Barack Obama, on the recommendation of US Senate majority leader Mitch McConnell (R-KY), to serve as a member of the Social Security Advisory Board: an independent, bipartisan board that advises the president, Congress, and the commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.
+In 2013, Chen was appointed by President Barack Obama, on the recommendation of US Senate minority leader Mitch McConnell (R-KY), to serve as a member of the Social Security Advisory Board: an independent, bipartisan board that advises the president, Congress, and the commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.

 Chen’s current research focuses on health policy, campaigns and elections, economic policy, and California policy and politics.
 A veteran of several high-profile political campaigns, he has also served in government, the private sector, and academia.